Best Events in Europe in November

 6. Piedmont, Italy — Alba White Truffle Festival

 The Alba White Truffle Fair (Tartufo Bianco d’Alba) in Piedmont, Italy is the largest exhibition of truffles.
-It takes place throughout the month until November 26.
+It takes place from October 6 until November 25.
 Farmers from the nearby hills display thousands of batches of truffles, which they make available for sale to the public.
 They check each truffle for quality to ensure that only the best make it into your shopping basket.
 There are also several wine and food stalls at the event that make the best of this famous produce.

 How to get there by train: Turin is the heart of the Piedmont region.
 There are regular trains from Milan that take approximately one hour.
 It’s also easy to reach the city from neighboring France.